joshcarp/docs.buf.build/docs/reference/inputs.md

   `proto` directory as the base directory.
 - `.git#branch=main,recurse_submodules=true` says to clone the `main` branch along with all recursive submodules.
-- `.git#ref=7c0dc2fee4d20dcee8a982268ce35e66fc19cac8` says to clone the repo and checkout the specific ref.
-Any ref that is a valid input to `git checkout` can be used.
+- `.git#ref=7c0dc2fee4d20dcee8a982268ce35e66fc19cac8` says to clone the default branch of the repo and checkout the specific ref.
+- `.git#branch=foo,ref=3ef31aff63c2d2911e0665b13906d0b2027575b7` says to clone
+  the foo branch of repo and checkout the specific ref.
 - `.git#ref=refs/remotes/pull/3,branch=my_feature,depth=100` says to clone the
   specified branch to a depth of 100 and checkout `refs/remotes/pull/3`.
 - `https://github.com/googleapis/googleapis.git` says to clone the default